Posted 1 year ago on Sept. 27, 2012, 1:15 p.m. EST by DemandTheGoodLifeDotCom

 It would make every worker wealthy and when you make every worker wealthy, you eliminate nearly every problem in society.

-The key difference between capitalism and socialism is that socialism does not pay any income to investors.
-No unearned income, such as profit, rent, interest, or dividends, is paid to anyone.
+The key difference between capitalism and socialism is that socialism does not pay any income to owners of capital.
+No unearned income, such as profit, rent, interest, or dividends, is paid to anyone for merely investing their capital.
 In order to get paid an income, you must actually work.

 It is just welfare for the lucky.
 It allows guys like Mitt Romney to get paid $20 million per year every year without working a single day merely because he got lucky in the market a few decades ago.
 Workers produce that $20 million every year, not Mitt Romney.